nberlette/f1/README.md

 > AI-generated F1 art created with [SDXL 1.0][sdxl] and the prompt
 > `"Formula 1 cars on the Las Vegas Strip"`

 ---

-## Scrape Process, Step-by-Step

-1. GitHub Actions runner picks up the job every ~10 minutes, depending on traffic.
-2. The runner checks out the repository, installs [Deno][deno], and executes the command `deno task scrape`, which in turn invokes the [`main.ts`][main.ts] file in the project root.
-3. [`main.ts`][main.ts] imports `scrape` and double-checks that it is being run as the main module (and not imported by another).
-If so, it immediately calls the `scrape()` function, defined in [`src/scrape.ts`][src-scrape.ts] as
-   follows:
-4. An asynchronous function that contains two inner functions, `read` and `write`.
-The following steps are taken when `scrape` is called:
-   1. `read()` is called with `IMAGE_URL` from [`src/constants.ts`][src-constants.ts].
-      1. Internally, the Fetch API is used to scrape the image from the source URL.
-      2. If the request fails, it will be retried up to the number of times defined by the `ATTEMPTS` constant, with delays between each attempt.
-      3. If all attempts are exhausted without success, it **terminates immediately**.
-      4. If it succeeds, returns a new [`Image`][src-image.ts] instance.
-   2. `write()` is called with the Image instance as its only argument.
-      1. The image is compared for equality against the latest image, using a timing-safe equality check to avoid exposing ourselves to timing-based attacks.
-         - If they are equal, it means the image has not yet been updated at the origin.
-The scrape will start over from step 4.1, and repeat the process until either a new image is found, or the maximum number of `ATTEMPTS` is exhausted.
-         - If a new image is not discoverd, the job will **immediately terminate**.
-      2. If we've made it this far, we have a fresh image and we need to store it.
-It is first written to the `Deno KV` database by [`Image.write()`][src-image.ts].
-      3. The image is written to a file by [`Image.writeFile()`][src-image.ts] with our [naming conventions](#assets-and-data), and logged to `stdout`.
-      4. The image is written to [`./assets/latest.jpg`] as well, and the size difference is logged to `stdout` and GitHub Actions Outputs.
-      5. The [`setOutput`][src-helpers-actions.ts] method is called with all of the metadata for the image, so the runner can process it further.
-   3. The scrape is now complete and the runner proceeds to the next step.
-5. The photo is stored as a GitHub Workflow artifact for **90 days**.
-6. The changes are committed and pushed to the repository.
-7. The job completes and the runner is terminated.

----